qlik-oss/core-website/docs/documentation/services/qix-engine.md

 set High / Max memory usage setting, but above the Working set High / Max memory usage setting paging will definitively occur.

-### Example: Allocation of memory when loading a single documents
+### Example: Allocation of memory when loading a single document

 The following figure shows an example of the memory allocation by QIX engine over time when a clean server is started and users begin to interact with a